 If you prefer somewhere city based then Chester is a historic city with lovely architecture and lots of things to do.
 Chester Zoo is a great family day out and during the summer, the open-air theatre is a wonderful experience.
 The city centre is full of lovely shops and restaurants and you can take a walk along the River Dee or try a river cruise.
 A short drive away is Llangollen (just over the Wales border), where you can try white water rafting and other fun watersports.

 If you want a holiday that has a bit of everything – i.e. you can easily get to a nice beach, stunning scenery and plenty of city attractions then Edinburgh is the perfect UK destination.
+If you need somewhere to call home for the duration of your visit, check out City Suite’s range of Edinburgh apartments.
 The capital of Scotland hosts many events throughout the summer, with the Fringe festival being one of the busiest.
 Here you can see musicians, comedians, poets, food stalls, street acts etc. Portobello Beach is a short distance from the busy centre and the stunning Edinburgh Castle is a top attraction.
 For the hikers, Arthur’s Seat is a challenging peak to climb and the Old Town is nice to take a walk around both during the day and in the evening.